Owl’s Head Mountain (Fire Tower)

 October 24, 2020 | Long Lake, NY

-The background: Because I needed more mountain time after spending the morning with Ely hiking Mount Adams, I drove west to explore this tower hike.
+The background: Because I needed more mountain time after spending the morning hiking Mount Adams, I drove west to explore this tower hike.
 It’s a little farther away from where I normally stay in the Adirondacks, but I decided it was time to check it out, as it wasn’t too far away from the morning’s adventure.

-Getting there: This trail is located in the center of the park, so depending where you’re coming from, you’ll make your way to the town of Long Lake.
+Getting there: This trail is located in the center of the park, so depending on where you’re coming from, you’ll make your way to the town of Long Lake.
 From state route 30, turn down Endion Lane.
 In about 1.5 miles, the trailhead and parking area will be on your right.

 (For a sense of the location: it’s about an hour from Lake Placid, and a little over an hour from Old Forge.)